Summary

 Teacher Compensation and Pay for Performance

-Pay for performance is a complex thing in any environment and schools are no exception.
-Nevertheless, the principle of pay for performance as a vehicle for improving efficiency is well established and we support the application of this technique within the public school system.
-We also support higher compensation for K-12 teachers, provided that they accept pay for performance, and agree to abandon tenure and collective bargaining.
+Pay for performance is a complex issue in any field, and schools are no exception.
+Nevertheless, the principle of aligning compensation with performance is well established, and we support applying it within the public school system.

 Longer School Year and Longer School Days